 - Benchmark and track your employee retention rate

 - Evaluate health benefits - consider both traditional health plans and health reimbursement arrangements (HRAs)

 - Create a positive company culture

 See related articles on employee recruiting and retention:

 - Employee Retention - The Real Cost of Losing an Employee

 - 3 Quick Tips on Hiring the Right Employees for Your Small Biz

-- The Small Business's Guide to Health Benefits in 2020
+- The Small Business's Guide to Health Benefits

 Download the PeopleKeep and Bonusly employee retention eBook to learn how to keep your employees without breaking your budget.

 How are you calculating your employee retention?
 What strategies are you implementing for employee retention?
 Leave a comment below with your ideas.